zeerx7/Wp-File-Manager/readme.md

 ## Description

-With FileManager Plugin for Wordpress, you can make workplace and share link and allow read and write permision to users and public.
+With FileManager Plugin for Wordpress, you can make workplace and share link and allow read and write permision to users and public.</br>
 You can upload files and directorie, create blank file and directorie, copy and move files and directories, rename and delete files and directories, create zip from files and directories, get info and search through files and directories.

 ## Installation